mosswg/mycelium-lang/readme.md

 ```
 #### Loops
 Using the conditional function type and the conditional argument type a loop can be made.
-Note: infinite recursion will not result in a stack overflow but will cause errors after 18 quintillion times (when the recursion counter goes negative).

 e.g. A loop that runs n number of times
 ```c++